John is an actor, writer and maker of film and theatre.

-Film and television acting work includes Locus Of Control, The Professor and The Madman, Old Fangs, Zenith, Love/Hate, Republic Of Telly, Tobias And The Tree, Fading Away and various other bits and bobs.
+Film and television acting work includes the lead role in the award winning feature Locus Of Control, Wolfwalkers, The Hurler, Gloaming, Where The Wild Things Go, Old Fangs, Love/Hate and various other bits and bobs.

 Writing about John Morton in the third person is a necessary evil.